xwmx/nb/README.md

 by default.
 GPG is also supported and can be configured with [`nb set encryption_tool`](#settings-list---long).

-Each protected note or bookmark is encrypted individually with its own password.
+Each protected note and bookmark is encrypted individually with its own password.
 When an encrypted item is viewed, edited, or opened, `nb` will simply prompt for the item's password before proceeding.
 After an item is edited, `nb` automatically re-encrypts it and saves the new